Condominium Conversion Top 10 Questions

 How should I begin the conversion process?

-Step 1: Schedule a meeting with us in your home or our office.
+Step 1: Schedule a meeting with us by phone or our office.
 We will explain the process free of charge.

 Step 2: Apply for your building inspection.
 We have the form on our website or can send it by fax or email.